Practical : Data exploration and visualization¶

 You can also first group by the data and then create the plots on the different categories.

-20. Group the data by 'ocean_proximity' and calculate the average 'median_house_value' for each category.
+20. Let's say you want to see how house prices differ across different proximity-to-ocean categories.
+You can group the data by 'ocean_proximity' and calculate the average 'median_house_value' for each category.
 Plot these results using a box plot (boxplot() function from seaborn can also be used here).

 # Group by 'ocean_proximity' and calculate the average median house value for each category